FAQs¶

 Simplicity

-Being simple is one of Vero's design goals.
-Python's readability and extensive standard library greatly contribute to keeping things simple.
+Simplicity is one of Vero's design goals.
+Python's readability and extensive standard library greatly contribute to keeping things simple and bug-free.

 -